 If the seller has agreed to accommodate your cancellation request, there will be an email from eBay asking you to confirm your cancellation.
 Click Respond Now.

 On the next screen, make sure the button beside "I Accept the Seller's Request to Cancel This Transaction" is filled in (and click it if it isn't).
 (NOTE: Be sure that you either haven't already paid for the item, or have already received a refund confirmation from the seller, before you do this.
 Otherwise, you need to contact the seller again and work this out).

 Click in the box marked "Give Additional Information to the Seller" and type in some last comments if you wish, and then click Send Response.

 That's how to cancel an order on eBay!
 Thanks for sticking with us through it!
 If you're looking for some more information about your eBay orders, consider reading our tutorials on how to track your eBay order.
-If you haven't made a payment yet, but accidentally bid on something you don't want, check out how to cancel an eBay bid.
+If you haven't made a payment yet, but accidentally bid on something you don't want, check out our upcoming tutorial on how to cancel an eBay bid.

 TechBoomers offers free articles that teach people how to use technology to make their lives easier (and more fun!).
 To support our work, some of our content contains links to websites that pay us affiliate commissions when our users visit them through us and make purchases.
 Learn more about how this works.

 Learn how to use